dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

   The yellow collapsible bar is created for every error, grouped by description.
 The bar describes the compiler error preventing the designer from loading property.
 It includes these details:

-  - The file error resides in.
+  - The file the error resides in.
   - The column and row in the file where the error occurs.
   - An error code.
   - A description of the error.